OWNER & RESIDENT A-Z

 The previous owner (or the owner, if you are a tenant) will normally supply you with keys for your Unit front door and your mailbox, electronic access fobs for the external doors and one garage door opener.
 Shortly after you move in the Superintendent will check which fobs and openers you have received and will deactivate any others belonging to the former owner or tenant.
 The previous owner or tenant may also give you a key to the Bicycle Room.
 Additional access fobs (up to the maximums allowed, see below) and other electronic door openers and bicycle room keys can be purchased from the Superintendent.

 Neither the Corporation nor Canada Post hold copies of Unit mailbox keys.
 If you lose your mailbox key or if it no longer works you need to ask the Canada Post mail carrier to leave your box open - they can usually do so by using their master key.
-You can then have a locksmith come here to install a new lock, or can do so yourself.
+You can then have a locksmith come here to install a new lock or can do so yourself.
+(So that a Mail Box key is always available, some owners have given the Corporation a key to their Mail Box - these keys are stored with the appropriate Unit keys.)

 If you require new or replacement keys for your Unit front door or for your mailbox it is your responsibility to obtain them.